brandendupont-mcw/second-cms/src/documentation-pages/definitions.md

 **Median:** The median is the value separating the higher half of a data sample, a population, or a probability distribution, from the lower half.
 In simple terms, it may be thought of as the "middle" value of a data set.
 For example, in the data set {1, 3, 3, 6, 7, 8, 9}, the median is 6, the fourth number in the sample.
 The median is a commonly used measure of the properties of a data set in statistics and probability theory.

+**Outlier:** An outlier is a data point that differs from other observations, is much bigger or much smaller.

 ## Methods

 This dashboard links data from the 1st District Attorney’s Office's Action case management system, stored and shared by the Colorado District Attorneys’ Council (CDAC).